domschl/WinSteamOnMac/README.md

 <img src="https://github.com/domschl/WinSteamOnMac/blob/main/Resources/winecfg.png" width="30%" align="right">

 This should start the `winecfg` program, a small setup for our `wine` environment.

-Select `Windows 10`, and `Apply`,
+- In WineCfg, select `Windows 10`, and `Apply`,

-- Now open the Game Porting Toolkit which you downloaded above.
+- Now open the Game Porting Toolkit which you downloaded above in Finder to verify it's mounted.

 <img src="https://github.com/domschl/WinSteamOnMac/blob/main/Resources/gameporting.png" width="60%">